gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 ## 01-simpoint

-Because the profiling might take a while, so we can run the simulation first with the following command
+Because the profiling and getting the baseline performance might take a while, so we can run the simulation first with the following command

 ```bash
 gem5 -re --outdir=full-detailed-run-m5out full-detailed-run.py